jpotts/alfresco-developer-series/workflow/tutorial/tutorial.md

         <script><![CDATA[var scwf_approveCount = 0; var scwf_tpApproved = false;]]></script>
     </scriptTask>

-Listing 17: Initializing the counter and approved variables

 Now I need to increment the counter when the approve sequence flow is taken.
 Looking at the Operations Review as an example, I can add some JavaScript that will run when the task completes to increment the